qbrilliance/qristal-core/docs/md/vqe.md

 | Deprecation Notice | All sections below this Notice will be deprecated after December 2022|
 | ---- | ---- |
 || The functionality described below is undergoing extensive rework.
-You may still use it for background understanding, but it will **not** be compatible with future releases of QB SDK.
+You may still use it for background understanding, but it will **not** be compatible with future releases of Qristal.

 ----